HASwitchPlate/openHASP-docs/docs/commands.md

 Changes the state GPIO pin to `on` or `off`.
 If the pin is configured as a `LED` or `Serial Dimmer` then the `val` key will control the brightness.

-!!! bug
-    Update to the latest 0.6-dev release, otherwise the relay won't switch without also setting the `val` property.

 !!! note
     If the GPIO is assigned to a group then objects and other GPIOs that share the same `groupid` will change state accordingly.